 - 1 teaspoon dry mustard

-- 5 red potatoes (about 6 ounces each, more if smaller the Irish rule is “one per person and one for the pot.”)
+- 5 larger red potatoes or medium sized russets, peeled or not (about 5 ounces each, more if smaller the Irish rule is “one per person and one for the pot.”)

 - 4 large carrots, scraped and cut into about 4-inch chunks